 In the first two parts of this series we have examined how to approach the subject of treatment with a loved one suffering from drug or alcohol addiction.
 Further we looked at how to help that individual make the transition into treatment.
-In the previous two pieces (which you can find here and here) I tried to make many helpful suggestions and to provide some insight into the potential pitfalls.
+In the previous two pieces (which you can find here Part 1 and here Part 2) I tried to make many helpful suggestions and to provide some insight into the potential pitfalls.
 In this article I would like to make some good general suggestions on how to help a loved one transition back into home life and their native community upon completing a treatment program.
 Getting sober is one thing, but of course the real goal is having someone stay sober.
 While we can’t do it for them, as the family of an addict we have a role to play in helping them stay sober.
 This article should is in no way meant to replace working with a professional.
 Every individual situation is unique and no one article could possible address every unique iteration of sobriety or family dynamics.

 Returning To Your Home Environment